na-na-hi/renget/archive/avakson_library.md

 Small disclaimer: there is an "old" chars that was written in W++, and "new" chars that is written in PList+AliChat, and new ones perform better.
 Maybe someday I will rewrite old ones, I dunno - I have a lot of shit to do for now.

+Characters sorted based on their creation date, so on the top will be my old ass primitive W++ chars, and closer to the bottom my recent works.

 For some characters I included World Info and sprites.
 All of that can be used with Cohee#1207 fork of Tavern that you can find [here](https://github.com/SillyLossy/TavernAI).
 Please read readme before trying to find me and ask how to use it.

 !!! info